winglang/gtm/docs/use-cases/bots.md

 Title: **How to build and deploy a ChatGPT Slack Bot with Wing**

-This guide will walk you through building and deploying a fully working Slack Bot on Wing Cloud integrated with OpenAI's API.
+This guide will walk you through building and deploying a fully working AI-powered Slack Bot with Wing and deploying it to your AWS account.

-Our bot will be triggered by "@mentions" on a Slack channel and use ChatGPT to produce a response.
+Our bot will be triggered by "@mentions" on a Slack channel and use Dall-E (OpenAI's image generation model) to produce a response.
 It can be used for a million different things.
 We are going to deploy this application on AWS in 3 minutes!

 [Let us know](https://t.winglang.io/slack) what you are building it with it.